No Santa Rally For Stocks As Equities Slide - UrduPoint

 US tech stocks had led the losses Friday, with Elon Musk's electric car giant Tesla shedding around five percent and AI chipmaker Nvidia off around two percent.

-Shares in Tesla fell another 2.5 percent, while Nvidia shares managed to nudge higher.
+Shares in Tesla fell 3.3 percent on Monday, although Nvidia shares managed to nudge higher.

 Briefing.com analyst Patrick O'Hare said there was no news catalyst for the weakness.